 Mini bakewell tarts

-The spelt flour used in the pastry gives these classic almond tarts extra nuttiness.
+The spelt flour used in the pastry gives these classic almond tarts extra nuttiness - and they're a winner to serve for afternoon tea.

 For the pastry: